 Take the time to educate your team on the tools and how to use them.
 This should follow two paths:

-- Teach people how to use the tools: This step is obvious but important.
-You cannot simply roll this out and expect it to work.
+- Teach people how to use the tools: This step may seem obvious, but it’s critical to success.
+You cannot simply roll out a citizen development project and expect it to work.
 Users must understand how to use the tools and where the boundaries lie.
-Your training should escalate as knowledge increases.
-Start small.
-Once people have mastered the basics, then they will be ready to absorb more information and take it to the next level.
+Training should increase as knowledge does.
+Once people have mastered the basics, they will be ready to absorb more information and take it to the next level.

 8. Gear up your support channels.

 Both IT and your expert citizen developer team play an important role in supporting your deployment.
 Many organizations start to wind down their user support when they deploy.
 After all, the tools are now live, right?
-It’s especially tempting to think so with self-service, learn-as-you-go tools like citizen developer platforms.
+It’s especially tempting to think along these lines with self-service, learn-as-you-go tools like citizen developer platforms.

 9. Use broad metrics to measure your outcomes.